SRON-Earth/Balsa/Documentation/Manual.md

 ## Current Limitations

 This version of Balsa is limited to binary classification problems.
+Multi-label classification is planned for a future update.

 ## Theory